 The need for affiliation is urging of a person to have interpersonal and social relationships with others or a particular set of people.
 They seek to work in groups by creating friendly and lasting relationships and have the urge to be liked by others.
-They tend to like collaborating with others to competing with them and usually avoid high risk situations and uncertainty need to change things, primarily due to a fear of being rejected.
-People in this group tend to adhere to the norms of the culture in that workplace and typically do not change the norms of the workplace for fear of rejection.
-Collaboration is the way to work for them competition remains secondary.
-They are not risk seekers and are more cautious in their approach.
-These individuals work effectively in roles based on social interactions, for instance, client service and other customer interaction positions.
+They tend to like collaborating with others to competing with them and usually avoid high risk situations and uncertainty

 The individuals motivated by needs for affiliation prefer being part of a group.
 They like spending their time socializing and maintaining relationships and possess strong desire to be loved and accepted.
-These individuals stick to basics and play by the books without feeling a
+These individuals stick to basics and play by the books without feeling a need to change things, primarily due to a fear of being rejected.
+People in this group tend to adhere to the norms of the culture in that workplace and typically do not change the norms of the workplace for fear of rejection.